lovac42/Blitzkrieg/README.md

 ### Search:
+Search highlights are cleared on refresh or on exiting the browser.
-The startswith and endswith options only searches full names not the subdeck or subtags.
+The startswith and endswith options only searches full names not the subtree.

 ## Night Mode Conflict Resolution: